AstroAir/feishu-webhook-bot/docs/automation-guide.md

 **Key Features:**

-- Uses regex for flexible matching
+- Uses substring matching for flexible keywords
-- Case-insensitive pattern matching
 - Immediate response to user
-- Easy to add more keywords
+- Easy to configure multiple keywords by adding more conditions

 #### Example 9: Event-Based Escalation